Comparisons

 ·7 min read

-FlowSight’s design goal: explain the work, not expose the person
+FlowSight’s design goal: coach the human, brief the client

 Explore more on the blog